The Gaussian free-field as a stream function: asymptotics of effective diffusivity in infra-red cut-off: Setting and statement of main result

-For our analysis we introduce an additional infra-red (IR) cut-off at a scale $L$ and study the asymptotics as $L \to \infty$.
+Moreover, $C_{\epsilon} =1+ O(|\epsilon|)$ as $\epsilon^2\to 0$. \end{theorem} For our analysis we introduce an additional infra-red (IR) cut-off at a scale $L$ and study the asymptotics as $L \to \infty$.
 More precisely, let $b_L$ denote the centered stationary Gaussian vector field with covariance function determined by its Fourier transform through

 In this setting, the effective behavior of

 is known to be diffusive (see Section \ref{s:heur} for more details and \cite{KLO12} for a general theory), in the sense that the following limit, known as the effective diffusivity